nimh-dsst/dsst-defacing-pipeline/README.md

 - **Other/Secondary Scans:** All scans *except* the primary scan are grouped together and referred to as "other" or " secondary" scans for a given session.
 - **[VisualQC](https://raamana.github.io/visualqc):** A suite of QC tools developed by Pradeep Raamana (Assistant Professor at University of Pittsburgh).
-While a noun, it's sometimes also used as a verb to refer to "QC-ing scans visually".
-Within the team, a sentence like "We'll be Visual QC-ing primary scans." means that we'll be eyeball-ing the primary scans using VisualQC.

 ## References